gbif/algae/README.md

 ### WoRMS
 Classification down to families for the kingdoms: [plantae](worms/worms-3.txt), [chromista](worms/worms-7.txt) & [protozoa](worms/worms-5.txt)

-The [derived algae classification](worms/algae.txt) includes all missing CoL phyla and also the missing protozoa phyla *Loukozoa* and *Metamonada*

 ### Algaebase
 Hard to access and the bad guy who requested removal from CoL and prevends WoRMS from sharing